RyanAC23/rac_dotfiles/README.md

 	     - Most of the packages need links and short descriptions still, but it's 01:06:00.

 	     - Ubuntu-Mate toolbars and customization are missing.
 Find out which files these are and make sure they're in the repo.
+You can Google where the shortcut keys (C+S+t terminal, etc) to find this.

 	     - Move music_util to private, new repo and forget about it for a while.